-Searles Sea Tours has been voted No.1 Attraction for Things to do in Hunstanton for three consecutive years by Trip Advisor, retaining their No.1 crown in 2015, 20146 and now 2017, having received an Excellence Award for their fantastic reviews.
+Searles Sea Tours has been voted No.1 Attraction for Things to do in Hunstanton for four consecutive years by Trip Advisor, retaining their No.1 crown in 2015, 2016, 2017 & 2018.
+In 2017 they also received an Excellence Award from Trip Advisor for their fantastic reviews.

 Be sure you make Sea Tours your first port of call!